Irish soviets

 The Irish soviets (Irish: Sóivéidí na hÉireann) were a series of self-declared soviets that formed in Ireland during the revolutionary period of the Irish War of Independence and the Irish Civil War (1919 to 1923), mainly in the province of Munster.
-"Soviet" in this context is used in its original socialist sense of a council of workers who control their place of work, not as a reference to the Soviet Union (which took its name from the same meaning).
+"Soviet" in this context is borrowed from the Russian (совет) in the sense of a council of workers and as a reference to the Russian Revolution, but not to the Soviet Union which formed later.

 Background

 The labour movement in Ireland during the Irish War of Independence had been deeply affected by the events of the Dublin Lockout of 1913 as well as Bolshevik Revolution in Russia in 1917.
 It was also being influenced by the concurrent Revolutions of 1917–1923, which saw several left-wing led revolutions rise up in Europe, also inspired by the revolution in Russia.
 Soviets were emerging across Europe in places such as Bavaria, Bremen, Ukraine and Hungary.
 This trend caught on in Ireland as well, itself in the midst of a revolution as the Irish Republican Army sought to end British rule over Ireland.